All Episodes

 I'm a little bit nervous because you're the smartest man I've ever talked to in my entire life.

-And I'm 70 years old, and I'm taking issues your Social Security remark about us being a uh welfare state.
+And I'm 70 years old, and I'm taking issue with your Social Security remark about us being a welfare state.

 And believe me, I'll die before I get all my money back.

-And not only that, government could have never touched Social Security.
+And not only that, government would have never touched Social Security.

-Now, if you can show me where I'm wrong, I'm walking Jews.
+Now, if you can show me where I'm on, I'm welcome to listen.

 Well, look, I agree with the latter part of what you said.

-Uh if if if but but the Democrats are not going to allow you or any other recipient of any welfare payment to control it, because then you don't need them.
+But the Democrats are not going to allow you or any other recipient of any welfare payment to control it because then you don't need them.

-And if if if if the private sector allows your quote unquote uh payment or a series of payments to add up to more money than it would if it were just uh handed out by the government, then they're really going to look bad.
+And if the private sector allows your quote-unquote payment or a series of payments to add up to more money than it would if it were just handed out by the government, then they're really going to look bad.

 They'll never allow that to happen.

-The president tried the whole notion of uh uh redoing and reforming Social Security.
+The president tried the whole notion of redoing and reforming Social Security.

 Of course, when that's all you've got, you're not going to take the risk.